matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/ethers/_hardhat-interact-testnet.md

     ::

-You should see in the logs the total messages is `2` and the last message is `Hello from Hardhat`.
+You should see the token name, symbol, transfer amount, recipient balance, and sender balance in the logs.